Battery Safety – The CE Mark

 The relevant safety tests can be freely selected by the manufacturer.
 They also do not have to be carried out (exception: notified body must be consulted) in an accredited test laboratory.
 Keyword personal responsibility: the manufacturer must be responsible for safety and be able to prove this through suitable tests.
 Experience has shown that most manufacturers resort to the appropriate harmonized standards, which can be found in the implementing directives in the Official Journals of the European Union.
 This puts you on the safe side.

-For rechargeable batteries (lithium and nickel based), this would be e.g. the EN62133 for portable applications.
-This standard describes in detail the tests that the battery must pass to be considered “safe” from a regulatory standpoint.
-As long as it is “only” a matter CE conformity, no IEC or CB certificate is needed.
-A summary of the test results is sufficient in the context of the technical documentation to cover the “test reports” point.
+Additionally recommended, but currently not mandatory for the conformity procedure, are the relevant tests for product safety during intended use and foreseeable misuse.
+For rechargeable batteries (lithium and nickel-based), for example, this would be EN62133 for portable applications.
+This standard describes in detail the tests that the battery must pass in order to be considered ‘safe’ for regulatory purposes.
+As long as the end product is not tested in an accredited laboratory in accordance with the relevant standard, no IEC or CB certificate is required.
+A summary of the test results is sufficient as part of the technical documentation.

 Jauch Batterien eingespannt für den Be- und Entladetest